OpenEvalProject/evals/manuscripts/elife-99473/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/02nv7yv05 Institute of Neuroscience and Medicine INM-10, Research Centre Jülich GmbH Jülich Germany
+1. Institute of Neuroscience and Medicine INM-10, Research Centre Jülich GmbH Jülich Germany ([ROR:02nv7yv05](https://ror.org/02nv7yv05))
-2. https://ror.org/02na8dn90 Medical Research Centre, IMCES Electron Microscopy Unit (EMU), University Hospital Essen Essen Germany
+2. Medical Research Centre, IMCES Electron Microscopy Unit (EMU), University Hospital Essen Essen Germany ([ROR:02na8dn90](https://ror.org/02na8dn90))
-3. https://ror.org/01zgy1s35 University Hospital Hamburg-Eppendorf, Center for Experimental Medicine, Institute for Computational Neuroscience Hamburg Germany
+3. University Hospital Hamburg-Eppendorf, Center for Experimental Medicine, Institute for Computational Neuroscience Hamburg Germany ([ROR:01zgy1s35](https://ror.org/01zgy1s35))
-4. https://ror.org/01yp9g959 School of Biomedical Sciences, University of Ulster Coleraine United Kingdom
+4. School of Biomedical Sciences, University of Ulster Coleraine United Kingdom ([ROR:01yp9g959](https://ror.org/01yp9g959))
-5. https://ror.org/04xfq0f34 Department of Psychiatry, Psychotherapy and Psychosomatics, Medical Faculty/RWTH University Hospital Aachen Aachen Germany
+5. Department of Psychiatry, Psychotherapy and Psychosomatics, Medical Faculty/RWTH University Hospital Aachen Aachen Germany ([ROR:04xfq0f34](https://ror.org/04xfq0f34))
 6. JARA Translational Brain Medicine Aachen Germany

 † Corresponding author

 ## Abstract

-Layer (L)1, beside receiving massive cortico-cortical, commissural and associational projections, is the termination zone of tufted dendrites of pyramidal neurons and the area of Ca 2+ spike initiation.
+Layer (L)1, beside receiving massive cortico-cortical, commissural and associational projections, is the termination zone of tufted dendrites of pyramidal neurons and the area of Ca2+ spike initiation.
 However, its synaptic organization in humans is not known.
 Quantitative 3D models of excitatory synaptic boutons (SBs) in L1 of the human temporal lobe neocortex were generated from neocortical biopsy tissue using transmission electron microscopy, 3D-volume reconstructions, and TEM tomography.
 Particularly, the size of active zones (AZs) and the readily releasable, recycling, and resting pool of synaptic vesicles (SVs) were quantified.
-The majority of excitatory SBs contained numerous mitochondria comprising ~7% of the total volume, had a large macular, non-perforated AZ (~0.20 µm 2 ) and were predominantly located on dendritic spines.
+The majority of excitatory SBs contained numerous mitochondria comprising ~7% of the total volume, had a large macular, non-perforated AZ (~0.20 µm2) and were predominantly located on dendritic spines.
 Excitatory SBs had a total pool of ~3500 SVs, a relatively large readily releasable (~4 SVs), recycling (~470 SVs) and resting (~2900 SVs) pool.
 Astrocytic coverage of excitatory SBs suggests both synaptic crosstalk or removal of spilled glutamate by astrocytic processes at synaptic complexes.
 The structural composition of SBs in L1 may underlie the function of L1 networks that mediate, integrate, and synchronize contextual and cross-modal information, enabling flexible and state-dependent processing of feedforward sensory inputs from other layers of the cortical column.

 ## Introduction